 A laptop focuses on devices such as keyboards or the mouse.
 So, for more hands-on creative work, iPads work better.
 For professional use, it is a good idea to make your decision based on the needs of your work.

-It is impractical to focus on the advertised and overhyped features of a device.
+It is impractical to focus on a device’s advertised and overhyped features.